 Step 4: Tousle your shaggy style and set with hairspray.

 Why do so many women love the shag hairstyle?
-We are pretty sure its due to its wild and effortlessly fab look.
+We are pretty sure it’s due to the wild and effortlessly fab look.
 To achieve, tousle your hair with your hands until you get the messy effect that suits you.

 Finish off your hairstyle with Suave Dry Texture Finishing Spray for flexible control.